shyam9092/Abstractive-Text-Summarization-using-Neural-Networks/Code/README.txt

 testing.py:                         the code which will test the summaries install.sh:                         the bash script which will install all the depencies for the model README.txt:                         the README file which contains the instructions for the project.
+Rogue:                              the directory which contains the source code for calculating ROGUE scores.

 Follow steps to test the model: